PatrickKyei/exception/_posts/2022-03-22-small-daily-habits-to-do.md

 tags: [life, choice, habit]     # TAG names should always be lowercase
 ---

 Our everyday lives are shaped by the decisions we make.
 We may choose to live a happier and more successful life if we turn our decisions into little daily habits and techniques that we can put into practice.
 Motivation alone is insufficient for me.
-It's a waste of my time if I have to read a whole book, article, post etc. without learning a single technique or system.
+It's a waste of my time if I have to read a whole book, article, post etc. without learning a single technique or habit.

 So, without further ado, here are some modest daily habits to include into your routine.
 ## 1. Fill your mind with relevant facts